How to use exit interviews to reduce employee turnover

 “If people are leaving for reasons you can’t fix, learn from it instead of just saying it’s painful,” Greene says.
 “It may be the cheapest consulting you ever get.”

-In addition to covering routine issues such as COBRA and unused vacation pay, talk about and share copies of any non-compete, confidentiality or post-employment agreements that the employee signed.
+In addition to covering routine issues such as COBRA and unused vacation pay, the employer should talk about any non-compete, confidentiality, or post-employment agreements that the employee signed.
 Doing so gets everything out in the open, so employees leave without feeling like they need to go talk to a lawyer, Goldstein says.

-Goldstein also recommends having a witness take notes at the exit interview.
-If you choose to not have anyone sit in on the exit interview, take notes yourself to document what was said.
+Goldstein recommends having a witness take notes at the departing interview.
+If you choose not to have anyone sit in, take notes yourself.
 That way, if you’re called into court later, you can say which questions were asked and what responses were given.

 For example, suppose you asked an employee why he was leaving and he didn’t mention discrimination.
-If he later files a discrimination lawsuit, your notes about the exit interview may aid your defense.
-“It may not [make your defense] be a slam dunk, but it may go a long way toward resolving, settling or getting rid of the claim,” Goldstein says.
+If he later files a discrimination lawsuit, your notes from the interview may aid your defense.
+Goldstein says it may not make your defense “a slam dunk, but it may go a long way toward resolving, settling, or getting rid of the claim.”

-If an employee does claim discrimination, harassment or threatens legal action, it’s better to hear about it during the exit interview rather than later.
-You may be able to derail the lawsuit by offering increased severance, or complete an investigation into the complaint before the suit is filed.
+If an employee does threaten legal action, it’s better to hear about it during the exit interview rather than later.
+You may be able to derail the lawsuit by offering increased severance or by completing an investigation into the complaint before the suit is filed.